masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

 **My recommendation:** Hold launch readiness reviews before product launch, assign owners to incomplete milestones, and require mitigation plans for single-source or low-diversity parts.
 If sourcing diversity is weak, leadership should evaluate second-source qualification before launch risk becomes production risk.

-Across all five, the theme is the same: concentrate effort on the vital few, the highest-value exposures, most concentrated suppliers, worst variance, for the most risk reduction per unit of effort.
+Across all five, the theme is the same: concentrate effort on the vital few: the highest-value exposures, the most concentrated supplier risks, and the largest forecast variances.

 ##  Tools & Techniques
 **SQL** (CTEs, window functions, conditional aggregation, multi-table joins) · **Power BI**